 - Fitted waterproof mattress protector (protect your mattress from poo explosions)

-- Swaddles or muslin wraps or blankets (consider two or more)
+- Swaddles or muslin wraps (consider two or more)

 You don’t absolutely need a baby bath or change table.
 You can bath a baby in the regular bath tub (or even the sink) and you can change a baby’s nappy on the floor or a bed.
 But both items are useful and will make things a bit easier on your back!